Idioventricular rhythm: Pathophysiology

 The physiological pacemaker of the heart is the sinoatrial node.
 If the sinoatrial node is rendered dysfunctional, the AV node may act as the pacemaker.
 If both of these fail, the ventricles begin to act as the dominant pacemaker in the heart.
 The ventricles acting as their own pacemaker gives rise to an idioventricular rhythm.

 Diagnosis

 An ECG trace is required for diagnosis.

 Treatment

 As this rhythm is not life-threatening, treatment has limited value for the patient.
 If underlying pathologies are identified, they should be treated appropriately.
-Antidysrhythmics may be utilised if the patient suffers from dysrhythmias.
+In the absence of other life-threatening arrhythmias, antiarrhythmics should be avoided as they can blunt the ventricular rate leading to hemodynamic collapse.